nextcloud/documentation/developer_manual/design/atomiccomponents.rst

 A user can quickly select dates, times and date ranges using the datetime picker.
 Use good default dates relevant to the task at hand.
 For example, in the case of setting an expiration date, unless the server has something enforced as default, 1 week is a good default.

-`Datetime picker Vue component <https://nextcloud-vue-components.netlify.app/#/Components/NcPickers?id=ncdatetimepicker>`_.

 .. _Color picker:

 Color picker
 ^^^^^^^^^^^^

+`Color picker Vue component <https://nextcloud-vue-components.netlify.app/#/Components/NcPickers?id=nccolorpicker>`_.

 .. image:: ../images/colour-picker.gif
    :alt: Deck color picker

 For certain elements of your UI you might want to allow people to set colors.
 This can easily be achieved using a color picker with some predefined colors.
 Be cautious about using different colors in the UI.
 In most Nextcloud apps like Deck and Calendar, user defined colors for UI elements are used sparingly and shown as a circle next to the element they refer to.

-`Color picker Vue component <https://nextcloud-vue-components.netlify.app/#/Components/NcPickers?id=nccolorpicker>`_.

 In addition to these 2 pickers, there is also the `emoji picker <https://nextcloud-vue-components.netlify.app/#/Components/NcPickers?id=ncemojipicker>`_ and the `timezone picker <https://nextcloud-vue-components.netlify.app/#/Components/NcPickers?id=nctimezonepicker>`_ which can be also be used in your app.